jujumiago/living-civilization-framework/RESOURCES.md

 # 4. Circular Systems

-Resources can often benefit from being considered as part of cycles.
+LCF explores how considering resources as part of broader cycles may improve long-term resilience.

 Examples: